 There are a lot of different things to try in terms of the style of your content.
 At each point of the buyer’s journey, here are some choices we would suggest using:

-Nice when combined with a good SEO and keyword strategy, for growing your organic traffic.
+Nice when combined with a good SEO and keyword strategy for growing your organic traffic.

 Highly shareable, which means that when others share your content, they increase your chances of being identified via social media.

-Great for lead generation as they are usually more detailed than a blog post or infographic, which means that someone is more likely to exchange their contact information to receive it.
+It is great for lead generation as they are usually more detailed than a blog post or infographic, which means that someone is more likely to exchange their contact information to receive it.

 Again, this is a piece of high-value content that is great for generating leads.
 However, research reports and fresh data for your industry can also work for the awareness stage, as the media or industry press often picks them up.